nashville-software-school/client-side-mastery/book-3-the-initiate/chapters/JS_ARRAY_METHODS.md

 ## find

+> You have been spending the morning backing up the hard drives that contain all the customer information to a cloud service.
+The unlocked desk drawer didn't seem an adequate corporate backup plan to you.
+>
+> As you watch your uploading progress bars, you notice with mild interest as Doris has been pacing her office for the last 45 minutes, clearly talking to someone on speaker phone.
+She doesn't appear to be angry, or even particularly agitated, just a bit nervous.
+>
+> You eventually need to use the restroom, and after a few minutes, you are returning to your desk and notice Doris waiting for you.
+She is sitting on the edge of your desk, staring out of one the windows that faces the faded parking lot at the side of the building.
+She looks distracted.
+>
+> As you grab your chair and slide it towards you so that you can go back to watching progress bars, she turns and smiles perfunctorily at you.
+As you sink into your chair, she stands up quickly and says, "I just got off the phone with our accountants.
+We needed to look at each of our customers and review their orders for this past year.
+It took forever because I kept needing to scroll through our massive list of customers until I found the one they needed."

+As you consider this request, you realize that you'll need to provide Doris an input text field so that she can type in the name of a company.
+You will then need to take that search string, iterate the companies, and as soon as you find a match, display all the properties.

+The `find()` method on arrays is perfect this.

-The `find()` method does exactly what it's name suggests.
+The method does exactly what it's name suggests.
 It iterates an array and as soon as it finds one item that passes the condition that you provide, it returns that item to you.

 ```js
 const candies = [